×

 How captioning/subtitling services work

-A professional will understand the difference between closed captioning vs subtitles for video content or film.
-Experts in this field will always achieve a higher quality product as they use industry-approved software that helps them synchronise the captions with the media.
+Experts in the captioning/subtitling field will always achieve a higher quality product as they use industry-approved software that helps them synchronise the captions with the media.
 They go frame by frame to time the audio file transcription.

 Subtitling has the same captioning process but focuses on translating for foreign audiences.
 The process is simpler for closed captioning vs subtitles when it comes to this, as the translation adds another step to the process.